 A strategic approach to staffing (aligning client work with training needs or developmental opportunities) although challenging, can materially speed up attorney development.
 Client collaboration is necessary, and creating economic incentives (cost savings) for using junior staffing can make strategic staffing possible.

-A quality attorney development system that includes these essential elements, systems and processes enhance a firm’s ability to operate more profitably and helps ready lawyers for future leadership and management positions.
+A quality attorney development system that includes these essential elements, systems, and processes enhances a firm’s ability to operate more profitably and helps eager and prepared lawyers for future leadership and management positions.